Saevel/mlflow-training/README.md

 To run this training you will require:

- * Installation of Python 3.6 (3.x should do, but the project was tested against 3.6 so far) as your main python, on the PATH variable
+ * Installation of Python 3.7 (3.x should do, but the project was tested against 3.7 so far) as your main python, on the PATH variable

   * Corresponding installation of PyPi available under "pip" on the command line

   * Installation of SQLite: https://www.servermania.com/kb/articles/install-sqlite/

-  * An installation of Anaconda compliant with your version of Python for this virtual environment
+  * An installation of Anaconda compliant with your version of Python for this virtual environment, which you need to point towards in the environment.sh / environment.bat

-  * Installation of Spark 2.4.4 (2.x.x should do, but the project was tested against 2.4.4) with SPARK_HOME variable correctly set to that installation, and the installation using the same Python version as you will be using for this tutorial
+  * Installation of Spark 2.4.4 (2.x.x should do, but the project was tested against 2.4.4) with SPARK_HOME variable correctly set to that installation, and the installation using the same Python version as you will be using for this tutorial, both master and worker which you can set with PYSPARK_PYTHON and PYSPARK_DRIVER_PYTHON environment variables.

 ## Setup and run